logmatic/logmatic-docker/README.md

 # logmatic-docker
 *Link to the [Logmatic.io documentation](http://doc.logmatic.io/docs/docker)*

-The Logmatic.io's container finds all your running containers' logs and stream it to your platform
+The Logmatic.io's container finds all your running containers' logs, events and stats and stream them to your platform.

 # Use the image available on docker hub